jonnor/MyEx.AI/doc/braindump.md

 You don't even need their permission!
 -- app: signup,upload

-Using Machine Learning on their data we build up an AI matching their personality, communication style, interests and preferences.
+Using Machine Learning on their data we build up an AI matching their personality: communication style, interests and preferences.
 Everything comes from the online data: likes, status updates, posted pictures and conversations.
+-- app: processing
--- app: processing,personality sliders
+-- app: personality sliders

 Of course you can also change the persons traits, to make them behave more to your liking.
 -- app: change sliders